StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 ```
 #FAQ
 ## Is your imdb data the same as those published work?
-Yes, it is same, same training, testing, and unsupvised data.
+Yes, it is same, same training, testing, and unsupervised data.
 ## What is the delta ?
 One can say ' word vector - next word vector ' in general , details are in [DeltaFeatures] (http://kaldi.sourceforge.net/classkaldi_1_1DeltaFeatures.html)
 ## What is the major task befor i-vector training?